My secret diaries

 It’s been an emotional rollercoaster over the last few days.
 On Tuesday I went from stable to furious within ten minutes, just because Sainsbury’s dared to deliver my shopping 15 minutes early, when I was cooking dinner.
 I couldn’t cope with the multitasking, so by the time [Mr Maven] got home I was inexplicably angry with him.

 Then today I was almost euphoric, had such a positive day.
 Reached agreement on some fundamental issues with my business partners; took delivery of some trousers that actually fit, and found £50 in a jacket pocket!!
-Obviously we’re all going to hell in a handcart because of Brexit, but I’ve had such a good day.

 What a shit day.
-Charlie couldn’t walk this morning due to an ankle injury and while I was seeing to him, the dog snuck into our room and shat on the carpet.
+[The Teen] couldn’t walk this morning due to an ankle injury and while I was seeing to him, the dog snuck into our room and shat on the carpet.
 Had lunch out with partners and salad was so horrible I just ate two pieces of halloumi—cost £14.
 Also, I think we have mice.

 I’m not living in a controlled environment, where I can isolate causes and effects.
 Shit happens.
-Work gets frantic, or dries up.
+Work gets frantic or dries up.
 The kids behave badly or bring moments of pure joy.
 Jeez, sometimes it just rains and I don’t feel like taking the dog for a walk.
 You get the picture.

 And finally, let me finish with a couple of things that have been bugging me.